scala/docs.scala-lang/_overviews/scala3-contribution/procedures-efficiency.md

 next-page: procedures-testing
 ---

-In the previous sections, we have covered some techniques of working with the compiler.
+In the previous sections of this chapter, you saw some techniques for working with the compiler.
 Some of these techniques can be used repetitively, e.g.:

 - Navigating stack frames
 - Printing variables in certain ways